InfoTech/bookit.js/README.md

 ## Installation

-Include bookit.js and book.css on your page, along with jQuery.
+Include bookit.js and bookit.css on your page, along with jQuery.

 ## Usage